alnoki/AAAAAA/doc/dev-guide/index.rst

 :ref:`tools <concepts-tools>` and :ref:`configurations <concepts-configs>`
 that :github:`alnoki` uses to create :term:`AAAAAA`

-The :ref:`concepts section <concepts-intro>` provides conside conceptual explanations of the :ref:`tools <concepts-tools>` and :ref:`configurations <concepts-configs>` that :github:`alnoki` uses to create :term:`AAAAAA`, and the specific ways that they are used
+The :ref:`concepts section <concepts-intro>` provides concise conceptual explanations of the :ref:`tools <concepts-tools>` and :ref:`configurations <concepts-configs>` that :github:`alnoki` uses to create :term:`AAAAAA`, and the specific ways that they are used